ericcwlaw/simple-proxy/README.md

 }
 ```

-In case you want the proxy to detect hyper-v VM in Windows directly, you can replace proxy-config.json with proxy-config-hyperv.json.
+If you want the proxy to detect hyper-v VM in Windows directly, you can replace proxy-config.json with proxy-config-hyperv.json.

-There are 2 sample proxy config JSON files:
+There are two sample proxy config JSON files:

 1. proxy-config-multipass.json
 2. proxy-config-hyperv.json

+You can adjust the config file to fit your use case.

 ## SSH security